Satisfactory Academic Progress (SAP) Policy

-A student who withdraws from one or more courses after the drop date will be issued a grade of “W”.
-Course withdrawals will count as attempted credit hours when measuring the maximum time frame and quantitative progress of SAP, but will not be included in the GPA.
+A student who withdraws from one or more courses after the Pell Recalculation Date (PRD)/Census Date will be issued a grade of “W”.
+Course withdrawals will count as attempted credit hours when measuring the maximum time frame and quantitative progress of for SAP purposes, but will not be included in the GPA.
 A student who withdraws from all attempted credit hours during the student’s first period of enrollment with HUHS will also obtain an undefined GPA.
 An undefined GPA is equivalent to a 0.00 GPA.

 Institutional Course Withdrawal

 A student who is institutionally withdrawn from one or more courses will be issued a grade of “WF”.
-Institutional withdrawals will count as credit hours attempted when measuring the maximum time frame and quantitative SAP.
-A grade of“WF” counts as a grade of “F” when measuring qualitative SAP progress.
+Institutional withdrawals will count as credit hours attempted when measuring the maximum time frame and quantitative progress for SAP purposes.
+A grade of “WF” counts as a grade of “F” when measuring qualitative SAP progress.

 Students receiving federal student aid may receive incomplete grades, as allowed under HUHS academic policy.
 A grade of incomplete will count as credit hours attempted in determining SAP.
 These cannot be used as credits earned in the progress standard until a successful grade is assigned.
 Students issued a grade of incomplete while on SAP Financial Aid Warning will not be eligible to use federal student aid for subsequent payment periods, pending the resolution of the incomplete grade.

 Using the qualitative (GPA) and quantitative (Pace & Maximum Time Frame) measures of progress, students may be placed on one of the following statuses:

 - Satisfactory (S) is a status assigned to students who are eligible for financial aid and are meeting the minimum requirements of Satisfactory Academic Progress (SAP) standards.